3 Queer Black Female Entrepreneurs Share How To Build a Successful Business

 For millennials and Gen Z, entrepreneurship has been looking more attractive than the traditional corporate 9-5 route in the last few years.
-While there is nothing wrong with receiving a stable income, people have been looking into becoming an entrepreneur for many reasons including freedom to be creative, having their own source of revenue, not wanting to deal with a hostile work environment, etc. Whatever the reason is for you, creating your own source of income from your own ideas or products, is a path that is available for everyone.
+While there is nothing wrong with receiving a stable income, people have been looking into becoming an entrepreneur for many reasons including the freedom to be creative, having their own source of revenue, not wanting to deal with a hostile work environment, etc. Whatever the reason is for you, creating your own source of income from your own ideas or products, is a path that is available for everyone.

 When you become an entrepreneur, you will learn that the success of your business relies on you; you have the opportunity to put systems in place for yourself that will help your business grow.